Title Insurance Protects Your Home Investment

-Are you looking for a new mortgage?
-We will be glad to assist you!
+Looking for a loan?
+We'd be thrilled to discuss our mortgage offerings!
 Give us a call at (407) 898-7559.
-Want to get started?
+Ready to begin?
 Apply Here.

-Buying a home will likely be the biggest investment you make in your lifetime.
-So before you commit to the transaction, you must be sure that the "title" of the property is free of any other claims.
+Buying a home will likely be the biggest investment you make in your life.
+So before you commit to the transaction, you want to be sure that the "title" of the property is clear of other claims.

-The title insurance company searches the title history of the property.
-The title insurance company can usually find any title problems that may arise and clear up these problems prior to closing.
+The title company searches the property's title history.
+The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance covers the following:
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title insurance company will defend the title at no expense to you.
+If this happens, the title company will defend the title at no expense to you.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.